 Account Analyst Salary

 Account Analysts in the United States pull down an average of $43K per year.
 Location and tenure each impact pay for this group, with the former having the largest influence.
 A large number enjoy medical while a fair number get dental coverage.
 Vision coverage is also available to the larger part.
 Most Account Analysts report high levels of job satisfaction.
 Women Account Analysts who took the survey just slightly outnumber men.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Account Analyst